Teslamancer/CS3500/PS4/Resources/README.txt

 9/26/2019 -
 I have implemented and tested the Changed property, and the Save method, so I need to write more tests for saving exceptions, then implement reading and write tests for it as well.
 I need to implement recalculation of cells, and a lookup for formula.evaluate (throws exception for empty cell or text cell)

+Final Notes:
+Finished Commenting code and writing tests.
+This is very thoroughly tested, with ~100% Code coverage.
+I ended up having the SetContentsOfCell Method
+Trigger a helper recalculating method for all dependent cells.
 Currently I am using updated versions of Formula and DependencyGraph that pass all of the Grading Tests, and an update PS4 project that passes all the grading tests.